DavidRamosArchilla/GIGA-Piano/README.md

 ***

 This is a project to compose music automatically using artificial intelligence given a priming sequence.
-It is possible to choose the style of the compositions between baroque, romantic and vanguradist.
+It is possible to choose the style of the compositions between baroque, romantic and vanguardist.
+It is my final degree project for software engineering.

 ***
 ### Compose your own music!